flowdock/api-docs/docs/production-integrations.md

 * [Removing an integration](#/integration-remove)

 ![A support ticket from Zendesk](/images/lifespan-of-a-support-ticket.png)
-<small>*An example of a full-fledged Flowdock integration.
+<small>*An example of a full-fledged Flowdock integration from Zendesk.
 You can discuss Zendesk customer support tickets and even perform basic functions (such as assigning or closing tickets) without leaving Flowdock.*</small>

 <div id="/create-app"></div>
-## 1. Create an application in Flowdock
+## 1. Create a developer application in Flowdock

 The first step is to [create a new Flowdock developer application](https://www.flowdock.com/oauth/applications/new).
 All your developer applications are listed on your [developer applications page](https://www.flowdock.com/oauth/applications).